MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## What Changed

 The SPI RAM is not needed anymore, the ESP32 has enough memory by itself.
-We can also use the built-in 8Bit DAC instead of the external I2S codec (not yet working).
+We can also use the built-in 8Bit DAC instead of the external I2S codec.

 ## Configuration

 Configuration options are kept in /main/include/playerconfig.h.
+To configure your radio station, just modify PLAY_URL.

 You can set wifi options via 'make menuconfig' or directly in playerconfig.h.

-To configure your radio station, just modify PLAY_URL.

 ## Downloading Required Software